Bellissimo-AI/2025_SW_Centered_University_Digital_Competition/README.md

 ## Placed in Top 5 (Priate)

-Stay tuned — source code will be available soon!
+Source code will be publicly available after the awards ceremony on August 12.
+Stay tuned!